UmaMaquinaDeOndas/supply-chain/README.md

 A web user interface for Substrate-based WiV Supply Chain

 The WiV Supply Chain Pallet allows users to securely collect and store information about each unique asset’s provenance and transaction history, whilst holding and insuring the unique asset in a professionally managed storage facility.
+In the current version a normal user can make:
+- Signup (settings 24 words secret seed)
+- Login (using a password set in the signup)
+- Logout (to remove any trace from the browser)
+- Add Assets (write a new assets in the blockchain, subject to approval from "Admin")
+- Transfer Assets (once it has been approved from Admin as valid asset)

 ## Running the UI